Ju3dgement/KingsisleLauncher/README.md

 ## Why it was made

 This launcher was inspired by MilkLauncher, a Python-based tool created for launching Wizard101 & Pirate101.
-While MilkLauncher was a great tool, it didn’t fully meet the needs of my group—between me and a few others, we manage over 15 accounts each, and flexibility became essential.
+While MilkLauncher was a great tool, it didnï¿½t fully meet the needs of my groupï¿½between me and a few others, we manage over 15 accounts each, and flexibility became essential.

 I needed a solution that allowed precise control, launching only the accounts I needed at any given time.
-I don’t expect many people—if anyone—to use this, but it exists for those rare weirdos
+I donï¿½t expect many peopleï¿½if anyoneï¿½to use this, but it exists for those rare weirdos

 ## Top Section
 This is used for single use logins: